hramose/lgenerator/readme.md

 ##### Custom formats #####

-The custom formats are defined in the `"customized_fields":` section into the `views_definitions.json` file
+The custom formats are defined in the `"customized_fields":` section into the `views_definitions.json` file.

 ###### Radio buttons ######